makersacademy/bowling-challenge/README.md

 So that i can play a complete game
 I'd like to be to add bonus bowls if i strike or spare in the final frame

 As a bowler
-So that i can worry less if drunk
+So that i can worry less
 I'd like to see an error if i have added too many frames to a game

 As a bowler